When singer Bruce Springsteen was honored at the Kennedy Center a few years ago, the former Daily Show host, Jon Stewart, paid him tribute. He said,

-As part of our ongoing engagement process, we have come to realize the importance of parishioners sharing their personal stories of how they have connected with Saint Clement as an important factor in their lives.
-As a feature twice a month, we share the stories and reflections of our engaged parishioners who are living a stewardship life of prayer, service, and giving.
-This week we hear from the Howard Family:
+Twice a month, Saint Clement publishes stories of parishioners sharing their personal stories of how they have connected with Saint Clement and who actively live a stewardship live of prayer, service, and giving.
+This week we hear from Renae Godish:

 “His throne was flames of fire, with wheels of burning fire.
 A surging stream of fire flowed out from where he sat.”

 There's a lot of fire in the first reading today.
 An Ancient One sits on a throne of fire, with wheels of fire, streaming a surge of fire.
 Someone like a human being approaches on a cloud and is given power over everyone and everything.
 Later, in the second reading the disciples claim that they’re not following cleverly designed myths, yet the fiery language of this passage from Daniel certainly sounds mythic.

 In today's Gospel, we have three familiar images told in parable form.
 The first is a treasure hidden in a field, the second a pearl of great wealth, and finally a fisherman’s net loaded with various types of fish.
 In the first instance—the treasure buried in a field—the finder wasn’t entitled to the treasure but rather the owner of the field.
 Because he could gain great wealth, the finder worked hard to get the prize by purchasing the field from the owner.